 8/10/12: I'm adding the bios at the end of this chapter because I've learned that the bios on their own as a chapter were against the site rules.

 Information is valid at the beginning of the story.
 Some characters have not appeared in the prologue, and some might not be included for reasons to be explained later.
 These are really just to create a basic idea of the character.
 My main theme in this particular leg would be non-soldier personalities in a soldier's role, as they would no doubt respond to war much differently than a soldier who'd been expecting the day.

 NRA Carrier Odin, Fighter-Interceptor Wing.

 Hair Color: Blond

 Eye Color: Green

-Bio: She was born as a only child to a wealthy business couple.
-Always at the top in academics, she was always ahead even at a early age.
-She joined the Rubinelle navy through a scholarship offer only as a stepping-stone to higher goals.
+Bio: She was the only child of a wealthy business couple.
+Always at the top of her class, she was always ahead of her peers even at an early age.
+She joined the Rubinelle Navy through a scholarship offer only as a stepping-stone to her higher goals.

-Personality: She is self-centered and considers herself a nature born leader.
-She is usually very proper and professional, a result of her upbringing, and has a very strong sense of identity.
+Personality: She is self-centered and considers herself a natural leader.
+She is usually very proper and professional, a likely result of her upbringing, and has a very strong sense of identity.
 She prefers to keep her true opinions to herself.
 She has a difficult time forming actual bonds with people, as she often sees many of them as below her, though she still gets along well with them.
-She can be cold to people when she considers them too lowly.
+She can be cold to people when she considers them to be beneath her notice.

 Height: 5 foot 9'